 - 100% rule: Every level of decomposition must make up 100% of the parent level.
 It should also have at least two child elements.

 - Mutually exclusive: All elements at a particular level in a WBS must be mutually exclusive.
 There must be no overlap in either their deliverables or their work.
 This is meant to reduce miscommunication and duplicate work.

 - Outcome-focused: The WBS must focus on the result of work, i.e. deliverables, rather than the activities necessary to get there.
 Every element should be described via nouns, not verbs.
 This is a big source of confusion for beginners to WBS.

 The best way to understand how work breakdown structures work is by looking at different WBS examples.
 Seeing how complex projects are actually broken down can help you do the same in your projects.

 While work breakdown structures are technically supposed to focus on deliverables, not activities (i.e. nouns, not verbs), plenty of project managers skip this rule in actual projects.
-Which is why you’ll see WBS examples where top-level “deliverables” actually describe activities.
+This is why you’ll see WBS examples where top-level “deliverables” actually describe activities.

-This isn’t ideal, but keep in mind that people use work breakdown structure for all sorts of things, even outside of project management - writing a book, planning a vacation, etc. If you’re using it casually, you don’t really have to follow all the hard rules we discussed above.
+This isn’t ideal, but keep in mind that people use a work breakdown structure for all sorts of things, even outside of project management - writing a book, planning a vacation, etc. If you’re using it casually, you don’t really have to follow all the hard rules we discussed above.

 On that note, let’s look at some work breakdown structure examples.